 Venturing into the technical wilderness of Atari’s home computing systems, one encounters several intriguing feats of engineering:

 1. Atari 800’s display system: One of the notable features of the Atari 800 was ANTIC, the Alpha-Numeric Television Interface Controller.
-ANTIC was a microprocessor dedicated to controlling the display and was one of the first chips to enable manipulations like hardware scrolling, different graphics modes on the same screen, and more.
-The ANTIC was way ahead of its time, paving the way for future graphical processing units (GPUs).
+ANTIC was a microprocessor dedicated to controlling the display.
+It was one of the first chips to enable manipulations like hardware scrolling, different graphics modes on the same screen, and more.
+The ANTIC was ahead of its time, paving the way for future graphical processing units (GPUs).

 2. The Atari ST’s MIDI ports: The Atari ST was the first home computer to come with built-in MIDI (Musical Instrument Digital Interface) ports, making it a mainstay in music production studios for years.
 This innovation proved instrumental in merging the realms of music and digital technology.

-3. The 6502 Processor: The Atari 800 utilized the MOS 6502 microprocessor, an 8-bit CPU that was at the heart of other major systems of the time like the Apple II and Commodore 64.
+3. The 6502 Processor: The Atari 800 utilized the MOS 6502 microprocessor, an 8-bit CPU at the heart of other major systems of the time, like the Apple II and Commodore 64.
 Its affordable price and powerful performance made it a popular choice and influenced the direction of the home computer revolution.

 Trivia